Tuscaloosa County Sheriff's Office toggle menu

 • Any prescription or non-prescription drug(s).

-• Any instrument that may be used as an aide in attempting to escape.
+• Any instrument that may be used as an aid in attempting to escape.

 • Any firearm or instrument that can be used as a weapon.